Auckland68/Arun-Travel-Reviews-Analysis/README.md

 * - Word2Vec and Doc2Vec vectors (as input to ML models)
 * - SemEval restaurant dataset (investigating whether a model can be trained to label the Arun food data)
 * - Aspect extraction with Spacy and language rules

+* Streamlit Interactive App - code to run an interactive application to analyse and view the review data, based on those reviews containing location information.
+To run the code in the browser the streamlit package needs to be installed.
+From the directory where the code is located the command streamlit run filename.py will render the app in the browser.